Pitch is everywhere…

 Everyone can think of a favourite tune.
 There are also tunes that are associated with certain instruments… for example The Swan by Camille Saënt-Saens is associated with the cello.
 The solo from Lynyrd Skynyrd’s Freebird is iconically associated with the electric guitar.
 Can you think of a tune that ‘goes’ with your instrument?
 Perhaps you can think of a few… maybe it is more challenging for some instruments than for others…

-Cross-dress a melody.
+Dress up a melody.

 Seriously.
 Does that iconic tune that really have to go on a certain instrument?
 Test it out.
 Choose a real classic that is perfect on whatever it is… whether it is Judy Garland’s voice or Louis Armstrong’s trumpet, and play that tune on your instrument.
 Give it a face lift, see if it works.
 Is it still as good?
 Is it better?
 Play it.
 Record it.
 Share the recording if you are willing.
 Write about the experience: blog it.
 Tag it #MUS654 This is all about process…. what does it reveal to you about the melody, about the instrument, and maybe even about playing on your instrument?